syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/BorderLayout/Configuring.md

 ---
 layout: post
-title: Configuring BorderLayout | BorderLayout Control for Windows Forms | Syncfusion
+title: Configuring | BorderLayout Control for Windows Forms | Syncfusion
 description: This section explains about the configuring of BorderLayout with child controls
 platform: windowsforms
 control: BorderLayout